 The unique cynological concept of the Foundation ALFA-Europe

-A lot breeders of Australian Labradoodles have organized themselves in different breeders organizations each with their own registry, database and philosophy.
-These facts cause a lot of confusion to families who are looking for a careful bred Australian Labradoodle puppy.
+A lot of breeders of Australian Labradoodles have organized themselves in different breeders organizations each with its own registry, database, and philosophy.
+These facts cause a lot of confusion to families who are looking for a carefully bred Australian Labradoodle puppy.

 ALFA-Europe feels very strongly about the fact that the puppy buyer is entitled to get the best assurance possible regarding the quality of an authentic Australian Labradoodle.
 This has led to the following cynological concept.